 Couple that mental strain with the demands of any customer service job, and you’ve created a recipe for stress, exhaustion, burnout, and high turnover.

-If your customer support team falls into the multitasking trap, encourage them to start monotasking–that is, producing their best work by focusing on one thing at a time.
+If your customer support team falls into the multitasking trap, encourage them to start monotasking — that is, producing better work by focusing on one thing at a time.

 Monotasking is easier said than done, especially when customer support teams are trying to manage multiple situations simultaneously.
 Here’s how you can help your team start monotasking:

 - Let your team members specialize.
 Instead of having your entire team handle any problem that comes their way, allow certain team members to be responsible for specific customer queries.
+(For example, you could assign them to different products.)
 This will give your team more ownership over their work and make it easier for each team member to meet their customers’ needs.

 Your customer support team needs to have a good sense of their schedule each day.
 But that’s easier said than done, because part of the job description is to communicate with customers as soon as queries arise.